advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/References.md

 [19] H. Jung, H. Han, A. D. Fekete, G. Heiser, and H. Y. Yeom.
 A scalable lock manager for multicores.
 In SIGMOD, 2013.

-[20] Simon, S.: Brewer¡¯s CAP Theorem.
+[20] Simon, S.: Brewer's CAP Theorem.
 CS341 Distributed Information Systems, University of Basel (HS2012).

 [21] Harizopoulos, S. and Ailamaki, A. 2003.
 A case for staged database systems.
 In Proceedings of the Conference on Innovative Data Systems Research (CIDR).
 Asilomar, CA. Harizopoulos, S. and Ailamaki, A. 2003.
 A case for staged database systems.
 In Proceedings of the Conference on Innovative Data Systems Research (CIDR).
 Asilomar, CA.